 The report of the Senate Intelligence Committee accompanying S. 2834 (S. Rept.
-101-358) indicated that a major review of Department of Defense intelligence priorities, resources, organizations, roles, and functions should be undertaken.
-The report further directed the Secretary of Defense and, where appropriate, the Director of Central Intelligence (DCI) to review all Department of Defense intelligence and intelligence-related activities and, to the maximum degree possible, consolidate or begin consolidating all disparate or redundant functions, programs, and entities and, concurrently, to strengthen joint intelligence organizations and operations.
+101-358), the first version of the fiscal year 1991 intelligence authorization bill, indicated that a major review of Department of Defense intelligence priorities, resources, organizations, roles, and functions should be undertaken.
+The report further directed the Secretary of Defense and, where appropriate, the Director of Central Intelligence (DCI) to review all Department of Defense intelligence and intelligence-related activities and, to the maximum degree possible, consoldiate or begin consolidating all disparate or redundant functions, programs, and entities and, concurrently, to strengthen joint intelligence organizations and operations.
 The Senate report called on the Secretary of Defense and the DCI to report on their efforts to examine these issues by no later than March 1, 1991, and indicated that the Committee intended to initiate studies and hold hearings to monitor the progress of these efforts.

-Subsequent to the issuance of the Senate Intelligence Committee report, the Senate Armed Services Committee included a section in its version of the defense authorization bill for fiscal year 1991 entitled "Intelligence Priorities and Reorganization" (Section 904) which directs the Secretary of Defense, together with the Director of Central Intelligence, to conduct a joint review of all intelligence and intelligence-related activities in the Tactical Intelligence and Related Activities (TIARA) program and the National Foreign Intelligence Program (NFIP).
-The Senate bill also requires that the number of personnel assigned or detailed in aggregate to NFIP programs and related TIARA programs shall be reduced by not less than five percent during each of fiscal years 1992 through 1996.
+Subsequent to the issuance of the Senate Intelligence Committee report, the Senate Armed Services Committee included a section in its version of the defense authorization bill for fiscal year 1991 entitled "Intelligence Priorities and Reorganization" (Section 904) which directs the Secretary of Defense, together with the Director of Central Intelligence, to conduct a joint review of all intelligence and intelligence-related activities in the Tactical Intelligence and Related activities (TIARA) program and the National Foreign Intelligence Program (NFIP).
+The Senate bill also required the number of personnel assigned or detailed in aggregate to NFIP programs and related TIARA programs to be reduced by not less than five percent during each of fiscal years 1992 through 1996.